cferdinandi/vanilla-js-toolkit/content/helpers/_index.md

 fullWidth: false
 ---

-Helper functions make complicated or repetitive tasks a bit easier.
+Helper functions make complicated or repetitive tasks a bit easier, and keep your code DRY (an acronym for *Don't Repeat Yourself*).

 {{<cta for="toolkit-helpers">}}